big-andy-coates/multi-cluster-kafka-streams/README.md

 Limitations:

  - internal repartition topics won't work, as they are written to the destination cluster, and the consumer that needs to read them is consuming from the source cluster.
+   - workaround: run a separate streams app, configured to only use the source cluster, to do any required repartitioning.
+   - Consume the repartitioned data in the multi-cluster streams app from the source cluster.
  - EOS will not work, as consumer offsets are stored in source cluster, and hence can not be in a transaction with data written to destination cluster.
  - Global state stores should work, but not tested.
 The global consumer just needs configuring to point to either the source or destination cluster.